YeonjuKim05/Kim_Y_RPS_Fall2020/README.md

 ### Prerequisites

-All you need is Python 3 to play.
+All you need is [python3](https://www.python.org/downloads/) to play

 ### Usage
 Clone the projeck, <code>cd</code> to your directory/download, and run the game.py file in a Python 3 shell.
 (Terminal on a mac / Linux, windows command prompt)